- 10 Questions for Financial Services when considering CyberSecurity Solutions

 e) Nothing that we’re aware of

-7) How would a ransomware attack impact my organization?
+7) How would a ransomware attack impact my organisation?

 a) It would be dealt with – we have a complete (and tested) mitigation and recovery strategy